Godmanchester: Transport

-In 2019 the six lane A14 was opened allowing heavy traffic to pass unhindered over the 0.5 mile long Great Ouse Viaduct, 2.1 mile south of the town.
+In 2019 the six-lane A14 was opened, allowing heavy traffic to pass unhindered over the 0.5 mile long Great Ouse Viaduct, 2.1 mile south of the town.
 The arterial road connects the West Midlands to the Haven ports of Ipswich, Harwich and Felixstowe and via the M11 to London.
-Since opening in 2020 the A1307 provides a resilient route for light vehicles, north across the river into Huntingdon, or south to St. Ives and Cambridge.
+Since opening in 2020 the A1307 has provided a resilient route for light vehicles, north across the river into Huntingdon and south to St Ives and Cambridge.
 (Historically this route has been repeatedly renamed: most recent first, A1307, A14, A604, A132, Via Devana).

-The A1198 road, Ermine Street links traffic to the A14 or to Royston, and is used for shorter journeys south avoiding the A1.
+The A1198 road, Ermine Street, links to the A14 or to Royston and for shorter journeys south avoids the A1.

-Huntingdon railway station, a semi-major stop on the East Coast Main Line is less than 1.8 mi from the town centre by car.
+Huntingdon railway station, a semi-major stop on the East Coast Main Line, is less than 1.8 mi from the town centre by car.

-The town of Huntingdon and railway station may also be accessed on foot via the expansive meadow or by National Cycle Network route 51.
+The town of Huntingdon and railway station may also be reached on foot via the expansive meadow or by National Cycle Network route 51.

 Local buses from Godmanchester are provided by Whippet (bus company) on routes 66 (to Huntingdon and St Neots) and X2/X3 (to Huntingdon or Papworth and Cambridge).